-1.6 Schedule of ASF matters reserved to the Mayor and officer responsibilities
+1.6 Schedule of ASF Matters Reserved for the Mayor and Officer Responsibilities

 1.6.1 The tables in this section set out the following:

 Table 1: Schedule of ASF Matters Reserved to the Mayor, which defines decisions that may be made by the Mayor at the ASF Mayoral Board meetings, and those that are reserved to MD form.
 This table should be considered as guidance and all ASF decisions should be made in line with the Mayoral Decision Making in the GLA framework.